-If Council desires to introduce and adopt an urgency interim ordinance, staff has prepared a draft ordinance for consideration.
-Council would need to provide direction on what pipeline projects, if any, would be exempt from the proposed interim ordinance.
+If Council desires to adopt an urgency interim ordinance, staff has prepared the two versions of the draft ordinances that were both introduced on September 20, 2022, for consideration.
+Council would need a 4/5 vote on either one of the two versions of the ordinance (one without a pipeline exemption and one with a pipeline exemption) which would determine if any projects would be exempt from the proposed interim ordinance.